hyperboly/blog.hyperboly.net/content/posts/guides/my-neovim-workflow-2023.md

 title: "My Neovim Workflow 2023"
 date: 2023-10-29T21:09:16+08:00
 author: John Wu
-Description: "A guide on how I use neovim for programming, writing, and homework"
+description: "A guide on how I use neovim for programming, writing, and homework"
 tags: ['guides', 'tech']
-ShowToc: true
+toc: true
 draft: false

 ---